 Turn the clock back several years and I went on a short break in the Derbyshire forrest in the midlands of England and took my newly acquired Analog Four with me and my trusty (maybe now even rusty) OP-1 which I had been beta testing some firmware.
 I am naturally a student to everything I do.
 I always want to know something intimately and to dive deeper than I’m sure many producers prefer to do.
 Its the Engineer in me.
 I made my own notes, document how things work and after some wine, beer, a walk in the woods I did some thinking.
 I learnt my workflows and the devices fully.
 Turn the clock forward to the Christmas holiday and i turned my scribbles and sketches into written, 'typed up' notes.
 Desktop publishing..... the best thing since ... word processors (im old school me).
 I wanted to share them as I felt others would get some value too and i then published them as iBooks.

-At the time and since Teenage engineering have been very supportive.
-But I'm not sponsored or funded in any way by any manufactures.
+Many manufacturers have been very supportive.
+But I'm not sponsored or funded in any way by any manufactures for the unofficial guides.
+We do collaborate with Synthstrom Audible, MSXII Sound Design and Modbap Modular but we are selective in who we collaborate with.
 Best way isn't it?

 So now we are here today.
-I wanted the books to get better.
-I figured out 3 things and my own mantra:-
+I want the Synthdawg notebooks to continiously get better.
+I figured out 3 things as a mantra:-

-Also to achieve these goals I invested in the right publishing tools, domains, emails, website,
+Also to achieve these goals we invested in the right publishing tools, domains, emails, website,

 merchants etc and I figured that if I could recover these ongoing costs it would be in a good position to keep the project going, make it easy to distribute and get it out to as many people as possible.
 Synthdawg was born as a platform to promote and share this and help a community of likeminded music making people.
 Cost was a consideration but i wanted to set a price thats almost negligible.
 My risk that people won't buy it or share it without buying.
 I trusted this community.
 I set a cup of coffee as my reference price.
 My research in this area led to a lot of sleepless nights.
 No, not through stress but i did take a great liking to Coffee !!
 Worker Bee from manchester is my favourite.
 At this point ill say I'm not sponsored by Worker Bee Coffee @workerbeeMCR - Sighs even louder.
 The price was never intended to recover hours spent or become a profit orientated venture but to cover costs and hey if it contributes a bit to getting more gear then thats ok for me.
-It's not a business venture and isn't aimed to be.
+I let my son handle the commercials and manage the costs (its why there is an 'I' and a 'We' in the blog) It's not a business venture and isn't aimed to be.